siznax/tanuki/README.md

-Tanuki was built for taking personal notes kept offline, but you could easily deploy it online as a blog.
+Tanuki allows you to take private, media rich notes inside your web browser.
+It was built for taking personal notes kept offline, but you could easily deploy it online as a blog.
 Try the demo to see what it's like.

 * Demo: [tanuki.siznax.net](http://tanuki.siznax.net/)
 * Help: [tanuki.siznax.net/help](http://tanuki.siznax.net/help)

 ## Configuration